matthoendorf/matthoendorf.github.io/business-checklist.md

 - **Website & Online Presence**
   - Build a clean, mobile-friendly site with order forms, menus, and SEO
-  - Help set up Square Online or Shopify Lite if/when needed
+  - Help set up Square Online if/when needed

 - **Marketing & Growth**
   - Email newsletter setup with free tools like MailerLite or Substack